pablovelasco99/discord-cryptocurrency-bot/README.md

 !address: <wallet you want to get info about>
 ```

-`!info <pair>` return: actual price, how much the price change since the day before, the % of change,
+`!info <pair>` return actual price, how much the price change since the day before, the % of change,
 the open price, highest price, lowest price and the volume of that crypto.

 ## Furure updates